mdn/content/files/en-us/web/api/audiodata/index.md

 - {{domxref("AudioData.clone()")}}
   - : Creates a new `AudioData` object with reference to the same media resource as the original.
 - {{domxref("AudioData.close()")}}
-  - : Clears all state and releases the reference to the media resource.
+  - : Clears all states and releases the reference to the media resource.

 ## Specifications